Announcement

 With the help of MES technology, their inventory accuracy rose to 99.6% compared to 70% in 2015.
 They achieved easy compliance with customer score cards, demonstrating the ability to be a strategic business partner.
 Finally, they could better determine the ingredients needed the produce their product, improving efficiency and quality.

-We covered earlier how an MES is an essential layer between Enterprise Resource Planning (ERP) and the process control systems in manufacturing.
+We covered earlier how MES is an essential layer between ERP (Enterprise Resource Planning) and the process control systems in manufacturing.
 MES and ERP play separate roles but work together to improve the manufacturing process.
 ERP systems integrate different parts of an organization into one information system.
-All of the data is available in real-time, helping businesses make more informed decisions.
-Both MES and ERP systems work to help simplify the decision-making process for business owners and management, presenting them with the real-time data they need to assess how the company is performing.
+All the data is available in real-time, helping decision-makers make more informed business decisions, just like an MES does.
+Both systems work to help simplify the decision-making process for business owners and management, presenting them with the real-time data they need to assess how the company is performing.

-An MES performs a similar role acting as the layer between your manufacturing and business, planning and logistic systems, or ERP.
-While an ERP shows you that you might need to make improvements to your production cycle based on key financial metrics, an MES can show you which areas of your production process can be improved for greater efficiency and cost savings .
+MES performs a similar role but for the layer between your manufacturing and business, planning and logistic systems, or ERP.
+ERP systems show you that you might need to make improvements to your production cycle, MES tells you how.
 The integration of ERP and MES is fundamental to Industry 4.0, which is believed to be the future of operational efficiency.
 Using the two together helps businesses become more flexible and responsive to changing demands.

 Still looking for more information on manufacturing execution systems?
 You can find additional resources below.